Live in the community you serve.

 What sort of training and mentorship is provided?

 Residents living in church housing will meet regularly with the house mentors.
-Mentors for 2022-2023 included a current special education preschool teacher and a proud grandma and social activist.
+Mentors for 2023-2024 include Brenda, a current special education preschool teacher, mother of three adult children, avid gardener, and house maintenance expert and Kelly Jane, pastor of the church, mother of two young children, swing dancer and previous AmeriCorps member.
 They will provide space for reflection and coordinate workshops for residents as desired.
 House meetings are times for laughter, learning, and comfort during challenges.
 House meetings also include “field trips” to learn more about the town and community.
 House meetings are tailored to fit the needs of residents.
-They start off on a weekly basis and often transition to monthly as residents become more comfortable in their setting.
+They are usually monthly on a Tuesday or Thursday evening.

 What are the expectations of the residents?